-Captions provide a way for people who are hearing impaired or have difficulty processing dialogue to access to audio-visual material.
-They benefit students with a variety of needs, such as those with visual impairments who cannot read slides clearly, and neurodivergent students (including those with specific learning difficulties or autism), who cannot follow audio content easily.
-Captions are useful for all students by giving flexibility to turn off the sound, to access a video in noisy environments, and as an aid to notetaking and clarifying terminology.
+Captions provide a way for people who are hearing impaired, or have difficulty processing dialogue, to access to audio-visual material.
+They benefit students with a variety of needs, such as those with hearing impairments and neurodivergent students (including those with specific learning difficulties or autism), who cannot follow audio content easily.
+Captions are useful for all students in giving flexibility to turn off the sound, to access a video in noisy environments, and as an aid to notetaking and clarifying terminology.

-Panopto automatically captions lecture recordings, and students have the option of viewing these by clicking on the ‘cc’ button within the media player.
-The accuracy of automated captions is partly dependent on features of the video itself, so to optimise the accuracy of captions, tutors can:
+Panopto automatically captions recordings, and students have the option of viewing these by clicking the ‘cc’ button in the media player.
+Good quality audio is the single most important factor in the accuracy of captions.
+To optimise the accuracy of captions, tutors can:

 Describing visual content

 Audio description provides an alternative to visual content for people who are visually impaired.
-It is only necessary to provide descriptions for visual material that is relevant for understanding the content.
+It is only necessary to provide descriptions for visual material that is necessary for understanding the content.